Ray Warren: Career

-Ray Warren is known for his passionate commentary (often getting into good-natured arguments with fellow commentator Phil Gould about a player or the rules of rugby league during games), and has often been parodied by The Twelfth Man.
+Warren is known for his passionate commentary (often getting into good-natured arguments with fellow commentator Phil Gould about a player or the rules of rugby league during games), and has often been parodied by The Twelfth Man.
 His voice has become synonymous with important rugby league matches in Australia, and he is renowned for his proficient ability to take over from fellow-commentators when anything interesting happens on the field.

 Previously, Warren also worked on Triple M Sydney on the Saturday morning sports show Dead Set Legends with Greg Matthews, Mike Whitney and Russell Barwick.
 The other members of the Dead Set Legends included Michael Slater, Rebecca Wilson, Richard Freedman and Dan Ginnane, as well being a semi-regular host of 'The Rush Hour' with Dan Ginnane.

 Warren was the footy-tip guru with Newcastle's radio station NXFM on the Steve and Kim (& Damo!)
 Morning Breakfast Talk Show (until the show was cancelled on 26-Oct-2012).

 Warren is also a contributor on Melbourne's Sport 927.

 On 6 August 2011, a bronze statue of Warren was erected in his hometown of Junee.

 In August 2019, Warren was inducted into the National Rugby League Hall of Fame.

-The 2021 NRL Grand Final would be Warren's final game as commentator after announcing his retirement on 1 June 2022.
+The 2021 NRL Grand Final was Warren's final game as commentator after announcing his retirement on 1 June 2022.

 In 2022, Warren provided mock commentary for a fictional State of Origin match between Queensland and New South Wales in an episode of children's animated series Bluey.